Following our temporary rebrand you may ask the question, is King Cole green or pink? What else is King Cole doing to be an Eco Friendly Brand?

 However, it isn’t just large projects that make King Cole an eco-friendly company.
 All members of staff at King Cole are doing their bit for the planet and we have been undertaking good practices for years.

-Of the 30 people that work in our head office in Skipton, 95% live within a 20-minute drive of our offices, a couple of us carpool, a few take public transport, and two walk in.
+Of the 30 people that work in our head office in Skipton, 95% live within a 20-minute drive of our offices, a couple of us carpool, a few take public transport, one cycles, and three walk in.

 As a result, not only do we provide support to our local area, but we also have low carbon emissions from staff vehicle transport.
 Since March 2020 we’ve also encouraged our staff to work from home where possible, further cutting time spent on the road.

 As we said in our last green blog, we have an electric car charging point which is available to the public.
-One member of our team regularly uses this charging point.
+A handful of members of our team regularly use this charging point.

 A Collective Effort

 At our offices in Skipton every desk has a recycling bin, there’s only one rubbish bin in the whole building!
 Whilst we may not know what happens at recycling centres, we do our best to ensure as much recyclable material gets there as possible.

 We go through loads of cardboard boxes in our warehouse and we are not one to pass up a good opportunity to build a fort!